colbyprior/speedies/docs/7. Warbands/Dwarves.md

 ### Leader
 *Inherent*

-Allied units with 5" of this unit can use this morale stat for checks instead of their own.
+Allied units within 5" of this unit can use this unit's Morale stat for Checks instead of their own.
 ### Weaponsmith
 *Inherent*